johnrsibert/JonzPandemic/index.md

 This messy graph makes it pretty clear that each county is experiencing the pandemic differently.
 (In fact, I can imagine distinct patterns in these lines, but that is a diversion for another day.)
-The critical part of the daily cases graph (top) for evaluating how we are doint at the moment is the period since the start of 2021.
+The critical part of the daily cases graph (top) for evaluating how we are doing at the moment is the period since the start of 2021.
 Some counties experienced a surge.
 Other counties enjoyed a substantial decrease in the number of cases, but the details of current numbers of cases cannot be distinguished from the simple graph.
-Lets have a look at the averages per capita numbers of cases for the last few weeks.
+So, lets just look at the average per capita numbers of cases for the last few weeks.

 ###### Current Prevalance
-Per capita prevalence averaged over the most recent 14 days in regions with more than 500,000 people.
+Cases per 1000 people averaged over the most recent two weeks in regions with more than 500,000 people.

 ![Prevalence Distribution](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/recent_prevalence_histo_pop.png)

-Prevalence  ranges from less than 0.03 to more than 0.3 cases per 1000 people, a renge of  about one an order of magnitude.
+Prevalence  ranges from less than 0.03 to more than 0.3 cases per 1000 people, a range of about one order of magnitude.
 The vertical red line represnts the fifth percentile of the distribution.
 The prevalence in places to the left of the red line is lower than 95% of all other places.
 The places to the left of the red line are doing much better than the majority of other places.
-At beginning of May 2021, the lowest prevalence are Orange County CA (OrCA), Vancouver Island BC (VIBC), Los Angeles County CA (LACA, mot populous county in the USA), San Francisco CA (SFCA), Riverside County CA (RiCA), Ventura County CA (VeCA), abd Santa Barbara CA (SBCA).
+In early May of 2021, the lowest numbers of cases per 1000 people are in Orange County CA (OrCA), Vancouver Island BC (VIBC), Los Angeles County CA (LACA, mot populous county in the USA), San Francisco CA (SFCA), Riverside County CA (RiCA), Ventura County CA (VeCA), and Santa Barbara CA (SBCA).

 <!---START TABLE--->